 - ensuring that by-passing or disabling the guarding, whether deliberately or by accident, is a difficult as possible;

-- ensure that the guarding will control the risk of parts being ejected from the plant.
+- ensuring that the guarding will control the risk of parts being ejected from the plant;

-These regulations cover the identification, location and guarding of operator controls; measures the employer must take to minimise risk if plant needs to be operated during maintenance and cleaning; plant with operation by more than one person; emergency stop and warning devices.
-The aim is to ensure that these features designed to protect an operator or other employee are properly fitted and functional.
+These regulations cover the identification, location and guarding of operator controls; measures the employer/SEP must take to minimise risk if plant needs to be operated during maintenance and cleaning; plant with operation by more than one person; emergency stop and warning devices.
+The aim is to ensure that these features designed to protect an operator or other employee are properly fitted, functional and are not unintentionally activated.

 - there is sufficient space around plant to allow safe operation; and